“Failure is unimportant. It takes courage to make a fool of yourself.” — Charlie Chaplin

 #9 — Curtis Jackson A.K.A.
 50-Cent

-Born in 1975, in Queens, New York, Curtis Jackson, professional known as 50-Cent, had a tumultuous past and a precarious upbringing.
+Born in 1975, in Queens, New York, Curtis Jackson, professionally known as 50-Cent, had a tumultuous past and a precarious upbringing.
 Growing up in poverty isn’t easy on anyone, especially in the Projects in New York’s roughest neighborhoods.
 Not only were drugs and crime all around him, but his own birth mother, Sabrina, was a drug dealer.

 At the ripe young age of just 8-years old, his mother, however, died in what’s been coined a “mysterious” fire.
 His father left, leaving only his grandmother to help raise young Jackson, who started dealing drugs at the age of 12-years old during what’s been labeled the “crack epidemic,” in the 1980’s.